"

 It is much more difficult to define or classify a rocket or spacecraft in a manner done for aircraft because there are no officially designated categories or classes of spacecraft.
 The size, shape, and arrangement of the components of a spacecraft tend to be very mission-specific, so many different types of spacecraft have been built and flown over the years.

-With a multi-stage launcher, a satellite or other payload will be housed in a fairing at the top of the launch vehicle.
+A multi-stage launcher houses a satellite or other payload in a fairing at the top of the launch vehicle.
 The stages are two or three rocket-powered launchers stacked on each other; these components are called the launch vehicle.
-A schematic of a three-stage launch vehicle, the Saturn V, is shown below.
+Below is a schematic of a three-stage launch vehicle, the Saturn V.

 A diagram of the Saturn V rocket showing the different stages of the craft.